tpluscode/tpluscode.github.io/source/_posts/2019-06-24-testing-hypermedia-api.markdown

 - testing
 - api
 - hypermedia
 description: Most common approaches to testing HTTP web apps revolve around URIs and hardcoding HTTP bits.
-Instead, I propose an adaptable method of crawling an API to discover things to test and define tests like a Hypermedia client would be implemented
+Instead, I propose an adaptable method of crawling an API to discover things to test and define tests in a way which resembles a Hypermedia client.
 keywords: hypermedia, rest api, testing
 comments: true
 ---